Gtomika/spring-caching-poc/README.md

 - _Spring Data_: JPA for the Postgres connection.
 - _Spring Data Redis_: for the Redis connection.
 - _Spring Cache_: abstracts away the caching logic.
+- Postgres database, for the `postgres-backend`.
+- AWS API Gateway, Lambda and SAM for the `api-backend`.
+- Redis for caching.
+- Docker for local containers.

 # Application profiles